SAP-samples/cloud-btp-cli-api-codejam/exercises/06-core-services-api-creds/README.md

 }
 ```

 The next thing to do is to save this content to a file.
-First, so we don't need to keep calling `cf service-key`, but mostly so we can parse information out of it, because that's easy with `jq` as it's JSON, right?
+First, so we don't need to keep calling `cf service-key`, but mostly so we can parse information out of it, because that's easy with `jq`, because the output is JSON, right?

 Well, not quite.